jhpyle/docassemble/_docs/config.md

 set to `False` by default when the initial Configuration is first created.

+## <a name="websockets"></a><a name="websockets ip"></a><a name="websockets port"></a>Configuring the websockets server

+The [live help] features depend on a [WebSocket] server.
+On [Docker], there is a [supervisor] service called `websockets` that runs the `docassemble.webapp.socketserver` module.
+By default, the server runs on port 5000 on the localhost network (127.0.0.1).
+This can be
+configured:

+{% highlight yaml %}
+websockets ip: 75.34.2.14
+websockets port: 5001
+{% endhighlight %}

+<a name="expose websockets"></a>The most common reason you might want
+the server to run on an IP address other than 127.0.0.1 is if you are running **docassemble** in a [Docker] container and want to connect to the server from outside the container.
+This is necessary in order to run a [Docker] container [behind a reverse proxy].
+If you set:

+{% highlight yaml %}
+expose websockets: True
+{% endhighlight %}

+then the server will attempt to connect to the first network that is not the local network.
+Typically, inside a [Docker] container, there are two networks, `lo` and `eth0`.
+Setting `expose websockets` to `true` will cause the server to connect to whatever address is associated with the `eth0` network.

 ## <a name="log"></a>Directory for log files

 **docassemble** writes messages to a log files stored in the directory